jordanlavenant/TD-qualitedev-quarkus/doc/material/en/practical-work/exercise-4.md

 You must update the appropriate documentation in the monorepo to reflect the changes you have made.

+## Task 5bis: Add a sequence diagram

+Add a sequence diagram to describe the event stream flow in application and materialize the operations and interactions while adding a product to the registry.
+Use the UML notation to describe the interactions between the microservices.

 ## Task 6: Tag your patch

 Tag your patch with the version number you have chosen and add a release note to describe the changes you have made.